DoHyeon6210/Project-Repo/README.md

-### This repository contains ipynotebooks of all projects I have done before.
+### This repository contains Jupyter notebooks for all the projects I have completed.